csc-training/csc-env-eff/_hands-on/installing/installing_hands-on_mcl.md

 💬 In this tutorial we will install the MCL Markov cluster algorithm program to the [`/projappl` directory](https://docs.csc.fi/computing/disk/) of the user on Puhti.

-💭 This software is also available as an installation package (.deb, .rpm) for various Linux distributions, but these can not be used on Puhti.
+💭 This software is also available as an installation package (`.deb`, `.rpm`) for various Linux distributions, but these can not be used on Puhti.
 Instead, we install it from the source code.

 ☝🏻 To follow the instructions, first set an environment variable pointing to your project's `/projappl` directory: